Index

 Domestic Abuse and Violent Crime

 The Office for Health Improvement and Disparities’ Fingertips also presents information on the rate of domestic abuse-related incidents and crimes, and violent crime rates.
-For 2021/22, the rates of domestic abuse-related incidents and crimes was 14% higher in Hull compared to England.
+For 2022/23, the rate of domestic abuse-related incidents and crimes was similar in Hull to England.
 The same crime rate is given for Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire – local authorities are allocated the rate of the police force area within which they sit (in this case Humberside Police).
-It is highly likely that the rates will differ across the local authorities.
+It is likely that the rate will differ across the four local authorities, and the rate is probably considerably higher in Hull.
+The local needs assessment of Multiple Unmet Need found that violent crime rates were 69% higher than England, and that Hull residents accounted for 50% of all first time offenders and 40% of all proven re-offenders and re-offences across the Humberside Police Area, so it is perhaps not unreasonable to assume that 45% of all crimes (or domestic abuse-related incidents and crimes) within the Humberside Police Area relate to Hull residents.

-For 2021/22, the rate of violent offences was around 70% higher in Hull compared to England, and the rate of sexual offences was around 40% higher in Hull.
+For 2022/23, the rate of violent offences was around 45% higher in Hull compared to England, and the rate of sexual offences was around 30% higher in Hull (almost half as much again in Hull as England).

 The rate of domestic abuse-related incidents and crimes, and violent and sexual offence crimes are given as the number of crimes per 1,000 population, and the hospital admission rate is given as a directly standardised rate per 100,000 population (standardised to the European Standard Population).
 Further information can also be found within Domestic Abuse under Health and Wellbeing Influences.
 Violent crimes include all ‘violence against the person’ offences (and do not include sexual offences).
 The rate of sexual offences include all sexual offences except for exposure and voyeurism.